beatrizsmerino/adventjs/challenge-05/README.md

-# Challenge 05:
-# Counting down the days to presents
+# Challenge 05:</br>Counting down the days to presents

 I can't wait to open the presents 🎁!
 I'm so nervous that I can't stop counting the days to go 🤣 Can you help me by creating a schedule?
 Come on!